jimbon25/simple-wedding-invitation/README.md

 ## Disclaimer

 This project is provided as-is, without any warranty.
 Use at your own risk.
 The author is not responsible for any issues, damages, or losses resulting from the use, deployment, or modification of this code.
 Please review and test thoroughly before deploying to production.

+> **Note:** This version does not use Google reCAPTCHA or any captcha.
+All anti-spam and bot protection is handled by backend logic (honeypot, blacklist, time-based validation, rate limiting, and admin notification).
+> **Security Notice:** If you discover any vulnerability in this project, please contact the author: jimbonluis90@gmail.com